ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 ### flazz/vim-colorschemes

 There are hundreds of colorschemes available for Vim.
-Its really cumbersome, if you were to install each of them as a separate plug in to be able to try them.
-Instead, just install colorscheme plugin.
-This plugin, searches vim.org for the colorschemes and downloads them automatically.
+Its really cumbersome, if you were to install each of them as a separate plug-in to be able to try them.
+Instead, just install colorscheme plugin from flazz.
+This plugin, catalogs  vim.org for the colorschemes and downloads them automatically.
 Then you can pass the colorscheme of your choice as a command as in :colorscheme VIvid.
 This is the one I am using now.
 As expected, this colorscheme has high contrast but it makes my airline status bar very prominent. molokai is bit easy on eyes but the background is still dark.
 I prefer wombat or yaml or google as they make things very soft.
-Btw - you can always set up a default colorscheme in the .vimrc.
+Btw - you can always set up a default colorscheme in the .vimrc

 ### tpope/Fugitive